remaro-network/tudelft_hackathon/dockerfiles/ros1-2-ignition/README.md

 # ROS2 Workspace for REMARO's hackaton
-This template will get you set up using ROS1 together with ROS2 in VSCode as your IDE.
+This template will get you set up using ROS2 in VSCode as your IDE.
 It is structured as follows:
 ```
 ├──ros1-2-ignition